F201/GameDevTugas1/README.md

 # Github Workflow
 -.
-Fork the repository for the exercise/project.
+Fork the project repository to your github account.

 -.
 Clone the repository to your computer.

 -.
-Open the README.md files to read the instructions
+Open the README.md files to read the manual and instruction.

 -.
 Make sure all of your code is committed.